red1ithink/DeepLearning-2D-turbulence-prediction/README.md

-A Paper is in docs (English Paper is not included yet)
+A Paper is in docs (English Paper will be uploaded soon)
 # ConvLSTM-based 2-D Turbulence Prediction
 Autoregressive rollout with optional Scheduled Sampling